Satisfy with Sorghum

 I use sorghum as a part of my gluten-free flour blend mixing it with buckwheat or brown rice flour or millet flour.
 I often use 70% flours including sorghum and 30% starch.

 I find that sorghum works so well in so many different baked goods that I try to get some in most of what I make.
 The products with sorghum do not come out grainy as they do with brown rice flour, although I have read that used alone sorghum does not always come out nicely.

 This is why sorghum is recommended as part of a blend.
-This has made a huge different for me as I think about gluten free baking.
+This has made a huge difference for me as I think about gluten-free baking.